rragasa/react-basics-bootcamp/tasks/Step3.md

 1. Create a React component called `Participants` in the `components` directory.
 2. Include the `Participants` component and include it inside the `.secret-santa-app` of the main `App` component.
-3. Based on the `selectedParticipants` value, create an array of React input templates, which will be added to the main template.
+3. Based on the `selectedParticipants` value, create an array of JSX input templates, which will be added to the main template.
 The input template to be iterated is the following.
 The `name` and something else necessary for React are missing from this.

 ```
 <div className="col-sm-6">